The account creation process:

 6) Username Generation: If the user identified at step 1 does not already have a username allocated, 8 choices are generated out their first and last names.
 These choices are first checked against the PDB to ensure that they don't already exist.
 The user is presented with these choices but he/she can also pick a different username.
 The chosen username is checked against the PDB and for IID-like properties (1-4 alpha followed by numbers).
 If the username is not acceptable the question will be posed again.
 Otherwise the username entry is created in the PDB.

-any string you want.
-For example you can set the authtype to 'string=BECOME' and the word become will be placed in the password field in the shadow
+and the word become will be placed in the password field in the shadow

 file.